 What did the Founding Fathers think of net neutrality?
 If you know the answer to that one, you’re a lot smarter than I am.
 That, in a nutshell, is the problem with Constitutional Literalism.
 At the time that the Constitution was ratified in 1788, we lived in a completely different world.
 For example, the Founding Fathers were not, on the whole, opposed to slavery.
 The notion that women should have the vote was preposterous.
 And the Internet was entirely inconceivable.
 The problem with taking an archaic document literally is that the context changes.
 We’ll never know what the Founding Fathers would have thought of net neutrality, nor does it really matter.
-In Constitutional interpretation of this sort, we have to derive the essence as best we can and apply it to the question at hand.
+In Constitutional interpretation of this sort, we must derive the essence as best we can and apply it to the question at hand.

 If Constitutional Literalism is difficult to negotiate, then Biblical Literalism is exponentially more problematic.
 With the Constitution, we at least know who wrote it, and it’s one document written in a language (English) that we can still understand.
 What about the Bible?
 The first problem we encounter is that there are different versions of the Bible.
 There is, for example, the Hebrew Bible, which consists of a different set of books from the several Christian Bibles.
 The first Christian Bible didn’t even appear until 331 AD, and it was a distillation of various authors writing in different languages, including Aramaic, Koine Greek, and ancient Hebrew.
 A Latin version was commissioned by Pope Damasus in 383 AD The first translation into English didn’t appear until 1535.
 There have been different translations of the Bible ever since.